 Q: Where is Lurie Children’s?

-A: Ann & Robert H. Lurie Children’s Hospital of Chicago is located at 225 E. Chicago, Ave.
+A: Ann & Robert H. Lurie Children’s Hospital of Chicago is located at 225 E. Chicago Avenue, Chicago, IL 60611.

 A: The Protective Services Team (PST) at Lurie Children's Hospital assesses approximately 700 cases of child maltreatment per year.
-The PST consists of three board certified child abuse pediatricians, one child abuse physician fellow, two social worker clinical coordinators (inpatient and emergency department) and six other emergency room social workers.
+The team consists of board certified child abuse pediatricians, the child abuse physician fellow, the social work clinical coordinator (and clinical supervisor of the SW fellow) as well as six other emergency room/PST social workers.

 Q: Would I have an opportunity to meet with a staff person at some time during the application process?

-A: After reviewing the applications, Melinda Gronen MA, LCSW (clinical supervisor for the fellowship), social work managers and other senior social workers interview selected applicants.
+A: After reviewing the applications, the Protective Services Team clinical coordinator, social work managers and other senior social workers will interview selected applicants.
 Six to eight applicants will be invited to participate in a phone interview and three to four applicants will be invited (at applicant’s expense) to participate in an in person interview.

 Q: Do I need my Illinois social work licensure (LSW) before I apply?